I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

-Of all the places I went in Cambodia, the Killing Fields stood out as a sinister and tragic place.
+Of all the places I went to in Cambodia, the "killing fields" stood out as a sinister and tragic place.
 As my guide gently told me, “This is just one of many killing fields in Cambodia.
 They find them all the time.”
 The idea that a country can do such a thing to its own people is sad and terrifying.
 We can only hope never to repeat these grievous actions.

-I didn’t take any photos like I did at Tuol Sleng.
+I didn’t take any photos as I did at Tuol Sleng.
 I don’t remember why, but it just didn’t seem like a place to enjoy taking pictures.

-You don't have to visit this place with a guide.
+You don't have to visit the killing fields of Cambodia with a guide.
 You can get headsets with audio tours.
 You can also just walk, watch, read and remember.

 But today I was at the main place at Choeung Ek where tourists go to see where thousands of Cambodians were executed under the cruel dictatorship of the Khmer Rouge.
 But how did this cruel regime come about?